strogonoff/macOS-grayscale/README.rst

 An executable that forces display to grayscale on macOS.

+This repo exists so that I don’t forget it next time I set up a Mac.

 Based on
-`StackExchange post by Lucas Wiman <https://apple.stackexchange.com/a/342551/1199>`_.
+`StackExchange post by Lucas Wiman <https://apple.stackexchange.com/a/342551/1199>`_ (see also `this one <https://apple.stackexchange.com/a/342570/1199>`_ on enabling grayscale effect based on current app).

 Why
 ===